 Exercising is a great method of self-care.
 There are numerous benefits you can receive from it.
 There are some obvious benefits, including helping control your weight, and it helps to combat health diseases and health conditions.
 But did you know that it can help your mood, boosts your energy, and it can help you get a more restful sleep at night?
 You don’t have to get a gym membership to exercise.
 YouTube is great for workouts if that is what you are looking for.
 Going for a jog, run or walk are also great options as well, and these can be done anywhere!

 Hobbies/ Me Time

 These 4 things are just a few things you can do for self-care.
-Taking care of yourself should be one of your main focuses in order to care for others.
-While you may be able to get away with avoiding these things for a while, it won’t last and at some point, your body and mind are going to hit a wall.
+Taking care of yourself should be one of your main focuses to care for others.
+While you may be able to get away with avoiding these things for a while, it won’t last, and at some point, your body and mind are going to hit a wall.
 Take time for yourself so you can help those who need you most.